 Plan Description - GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires governments to account for other postemployment benefits (OPEB) on an accrual basis, rather than on a pay-as-you-go basis.
 The effect is the recognition of an actuarially determined expense on the Statement of Activities when a future retiree earns their postemployment benefits, rather than when they use their postemployment benefit.
 The postemployment benefit liability is recognized on the Statement of Net Position over time.

 Benefits Provided - The Town provides postemployment healthcare benefits for certain eligible retirees.
+The Town provides medical benefits to its eligible retirees.

-Employees Covered by Benefit Terms - At December 31, 2022, there were 51 active employees covered by the benefit terms.
+Employees Covered by Benefit Terms - At January 1, 2023, the following employees were covered by the benefit terms: